ManishChatla/RAG_Hackathon_Repo/README.md

-# 🚀 RAG Hackathon Project
+# 🚀 Gemini RAG Pipeline — A Focused, Readable, and Reproducible Retrieval System

-This project implements an **Advanced Retrieval-Augmented Generation (RAG)** pipeline powered by **Gemini LLM** and **ChromaDB**.
-It supports both CLI-based execution and an interactive Streamlit UI for experimentation, visualization, and evaluation.
+A modular and production-ready Retrieval-Augmented Generation (RAG) pipeline powered by Google Gemini LLM and ChromaDB vector store, designed for clarity, experimentation, and scalability.
+This project embodies a focused retrieval pipeline that is:
+**Readable, reproducible, and justified.**

 ---